-10) Take advantage of other companies held captive in the booths.
+10) Take advantage of other companies held captive in their booths.
 Most attendees are stuck at their booths, immobile all day.
-Use that as your advantage to walk the show and gain valuable visibility.
+Use that to your advantage to walk the show and gain valuable visibility.
 Never rest.
-Stand near company sponsored events to track down media guests.
-Our favorite area for entrepreneurial innovators and many features writers is Eureka Park, the “flagship startup destination at CES where retailers, venture capitalists, manufacturers and others find budding entrepreneurs, fledgling startups and homegrown innovation.”
+Stand near company-sponsored events to track down media guests.
+Our favorite area for entrepreneurial innovators and many features writers is Eureka Park, the “flagship startup destination at CES where retailers, venture capitalists, manufacturers and others find budding entrepreneurs, fledgling startups, and homegrown innovation.”

 11) Smile and buy drinks.
 All day and night, use this strategy to invest in scoring 15 minutes of Facetime and fame.
 When you encounter influential media contacts online or eating, surprise them by buying their food and have the server simply hand them your card; write a brief ” your lunch was on me” message on the back.